AlainParadis/wil/portfolio-development.md

 Remember, this is a self-directed assignment for your professional development.
 It's not graded, but the benefits to your career can be significant.
 I will be available throughout the summer if you need advice or support.
 By taking on this initiative, you're demonstrating professionalism and dedication to your craft — qualities that will serve you well in your design career.

+If you have questions as you prepare for this, please don't hesitate to ask.
 I'd really love to hear about your experiences.
 Please don't hesitate to share them with me!

 ---  [Alain Paradis](mailto:paradia@algonquincollege.com)